 The schemes that relate the GWs to convection also have broad momentum flux pdfs, much broader than the spectral schemes.
-So in this sense they can be viewed as being even more intermittent than the spectral schemes.
-Furthermore they are also characterized by long tails toward small values which seem unrealistic.
-For these schemes it therefore seems important to add a background of wave activity even in the absence of convection.
-This problem could also be in part corrected out by introducing lateral propagation (Amemiya and Sato, 2016; Kim et al., 2024), a process that is important in the balloon observations used here (Corcos et al., 2021), but this will not be sufficient over quite large and dry regions.
+So in this sense they can be viewed as being even more intermittent then the spectral schemes.
+Furthemore they are also characterized by long tails toward small values which seem unrealistic.
+For these schemes it therefore seems important to introduce a background in wave launching amplitude.
+This problem could also be in part corrected out by introducing lateral propagation (Amemiya and Sato, 2016), a process that is important in the balloon observations used here (Corcos et al., 2021), but this will not be sufficient over quite large and dry regions.

-We did not try to fit the parameters of the schemes we use in order to improve daily correlations or pdfs or both, but we plan to do it in the near future.
-We do not have much data though, but could use the Loon data post-processed in a comparable way as Strateole 2 by Green et al. (2023), which would permit coverage of much wider regions.
-We could also complement these observations with the convection permitting global models which outcomes look promising (Stephan et al., 2016; Köhler et al., 2023; Sun et al., 2023).
-We should also test if improving the schemes parameters to improve the fit with observations improves or does not degrade the models climate.
-It may well be that parameterizations compensate for potentially resolved equatorial waves for instance, the latter showing a lot of variability between CMIP5 and QBOi models (Lott et al., 2014; Holt et al., 2022).
-Also, we could hope that a better fit with observed values would help reduce persistent systematic errors in the QBO simulations, one of them being that models underestimate the QBO amplitude in the low stratosphere (Bushell et al., 2022).
-Unfortunately, our results are not too promising in this regard: a common believe is that such an error could well be reduced by launching waves from near the tropopause, but the parameterizations which do so here are not very realistic when it comes to predict observed MFs variabilities (over days or months).
+We did not try to fit the parameters of the schemes we use in order to improve daily correlations or pdfs or 365 both, but we plan to do it in the near future.
+We have not much data though, but could use the Loon data post-366 processed in a comparable way as Strateole 2 by Green et al. (2023), which would permit coverage of much wider 367 regions.
+We could also complement these observations with the convection permitting global which outcomes look 368 promising (Stephan et al., 2017; Köhler et al., 2023; Sun et al., 2023).
+We should also test if improving the schemes 369 parameters to improve the fit with observations improves or does not degrade the models climate.
+It may well be 370 that parameterizations compensate for potentially resolved equatorial waves for instance, the latter showing a lot of 371 variability between CMIP5 and QBOi models (Lott et al., 2014; Holt et al., 2022).
+Also, we could also hope that a 372 better fit with observed values would help reduce persistent systematic errors in the QBO simulations, one of them 373 being that models underestimate the QBO amplitude in the low stratosphere.
+Unfortunately, our results are not too 374 promising in this regard: a common believe is that such an error could well be reduced by launching waves from near 375 the tropopause, but the parameterizations which do so here are not much realistic when it comes to predict MFs 376 variabilities (over days or months).
+377 https://web.lmd.jussieu.fr/~flott/DATA/Documentation.pdf